pop-os/shell/README.md

 ### Window Focus Dialog

-The window focus search dialog is summoned with `Super` + `O`.
+The window focus search dialog is summoned with `Super` + `/`.
 The search list displays matching windows based on their window name and title.
 The arrow keys are used to select a window from the search list.
 The selected window will be visually highlighted with an overlay, in the event that two windows have the same name and title.
 Pressing `Return` will bring that window to focus, switching to its workspace, and unminimizing it if it was minimized.

 ### Inner and Outer Gaps